Tax Credits: Starting a formal challenge - an appeal

 Following the mandatory reconsideration process, onward appeals are dealt with by an independent tribunal which is completely separate from HMRC.
 This is the Social Entitlement Chamber of the First-tier Tribunal to which most welfare benefit appeals go in the first instance.
 It is administered by HM Courts and Tribunals Service which is an agency of the Ministry of Justice.
-This agency is legally independent of HMRC and there is a specific set of rules governing the First-Tier Tribunal’s procedures.
-The Tribunals service was previously a separate agency of the Ministry of Justice but merged with HM Courts Service from 1st April 2011.
+In Northern Ireland, appeals are dealt with by The Appeals Service (TAS).
+These agencies are independent of HMRC and there is a specific set of rules governing the First-Tier Tribunal’s procedures.

 If the claimant is dissatisfied with the decision of the First-tier Tribunal, they can appeal further, but only on a point of law and with permission, to the Administrative Appeals Chamber of the Upper Tribunal which replaced the former Social Security and Child Support Commissioners on 11 November 2008.
 On matters of fact, as opposed to law, the decision of the First-tier Tribunal is nearly always final.

 From the Upper Tribunal, a right of further appeal lies, again with permission and on a point of law, to the Court of Appeal, Court of Session in Scotland, or Court of Appeal in Northern Ireland.